Lohardaga district

 Lohardaga district is one of the twenty-four districts of the Indian state of Jharkhand.
 The district is named after the town of Lohardaga, the administrative headquarters of the district.
 The district was created from a portion of Ranchi district in 1983.

 This district is surrounded by Latehar district in the north, Gumla district in south and west and Ranchi district in the east.
 The district is situated between 23°30' and 23°40' north latitudes and 84°40' and 84°50' east longitudes.
-The district covers an area of 1,502 km².
+The district covers an area of 1,502 km2.

 As of 2011, it is the least populous district of Jharkhand (out of 24).

 It is currently a part of the Red Corridor.

+History

+Lohardaga was the largest district in the Chota Nagpur Division of the Bengal Presidency, covering 12044 sqmi southwest areas of present-day Jharkhand.
+In 1892, it was bifurcated into the Palamu and Ranchi districts.
+By 1901, Ranchi covered 7128 sqmi and Palamu 4914 sqmi, with the Lohardaga area remaining part of Ranchi.
+Post-independence, with an area of 1,502 km2, the Lohardaga region was reestablished as a district in 1983, following the bifurcation of Ranchi into three districts: Ranchi, Lohardaga, and Gumla.
+In 2007, the Khunti subdivision was carved out from Ranchi district to form a separate district.